maxpetretta/maxp.co/README.md

 # maxpetretta.com
 This repo contains the source code for my website, which serves as both a [portfolio](https://maxpetretta.com/) and a [blog](https://maxpetretta.com/blog).
+A detailed writeup of how I built this can be found in this [blog post](https://maxpetretta.com/blog/tech-stack).

 ## Installation
 To test this site locally, you can run the following: